On Markowitz's pseudodistance for conformal manifolds: Conformally flat manifolds

 \begin{thm} Let $\Omega\subset\Ein^{p,q}$ be a conformally convex domain.
 Then $\Omega$ is Markowitz hyperbolic if and only if $\Omega$ is totally conformally lightlike incomplete.
 In that case, the metric space $(\Omega,\delta_\Omega)$ is complete and every maximal $\gamma\in \PPL(I,\Omega)$ is an isometry $\gamma:(I,d_I)\to (\Omega,\delta_\Omega)$. \end{thm}

 The proof is given below in Section~\ref{section_preuve_thm_conf_conv}.

-\begin{ex}[Markowitz distance of a ball] Let $\R^{1,1}$ be equipped with the flat metric $g=dxdy$ and let $D=\{(x,y)\in\R^{1,1}\,\vert\,x^2+y^2<1\}$ denote the unit ball of Minkowski space.
-Since $D$ is convex, it can be identified with a conformally convex domain of the Einstein universe (see Example~\ref{exemple_de_conf_conv}), so the conclusion of Theorem~\ref{thm_conformement_convex} holds for $D$.
-Note that in this particular case, the completeness of $\delta_D$ also follows from the inequality $H_D\leq \delta_D$, where $H_D$ is the Hilbert metric on $D$.
+\begin{ex}[Markowitz distance of a ball] Let $\R^{1,1}$ be equipped with the flat metric $g=dxdy$ and let $D=\{(x,y)\in\R^{1,1}\,\vert\,x^2+y^2<1\}$ denote the unit ball of the Minkowski space.
+Since $D$ is convex, it identifies with a conformally convex domain of the Einstein universe, see Example~\ref{exemple_de_conf_conv}, so the conclusion of Theorem~\ref{thm_conformement_convex} holds for $D$.
+Note that, in this particular case, the completeness of $\delta_D$ also follows from the inequality $H_D\leq \delta_D$, where $H_D$ is the Hilbert metric on $D$.
 The fact that every maximal $\gamma\in \PPL(I,D)$ is an isometry $\gamma:(I,d_I)\to (\Omega,\delta_D)$ reduces to the equality $H_D = \delta_D$ along lightlike geodesics.

-Let us explain why surprisingly, the distance $\delta_D$ and $H_D$ are not equivalent, and in fact, why there is no $\alpha,\beta >0$ such that $\delta_D\leq \alpha H_D+\beta$.
-Assume by contradiction that such constants exist, so that the identity map $\text{id}:D\to D$ induces a quasi-isometry between $(D,\delta_D)$ and $(D,H_D)\simeq\H^2$, which is Gromov hyperbolic.
-Hence there exists a constant $r>0$ such that any $\delta_D$ geodesic between points $x,y\in D$ is contained in the $r$-neighborhood of a hyperbolic geodesic $[x,y]$ of $D$ (see \cite{bridson2013metric}).
+Let us explain why, surprisingly, the distance $\delta_D$ and $H_D$ are not equivalent, and in fact, why there are no $\alpha,\beta >0$, such that $\delta_D\leq \alpha H_D+\beta$.
+Assume by contradiction that such constants do exist, so that the identity map $\text{id}:D\to D$ induces a quasi-isometry between $(D,\delta_D)$ and $(D,H_D)\simeq\H^2$, which is Gromov hyperbolic.
+Hence, there exists a constant $r>0$ such that any $\delta_D$ geodesic between points $x,y\in D$ is contained in the $r$-neighborhood of a hyperbolic geodesic $[x,y]$ of $D$, see \cite{bridson2013metric}.
 Therefore, for any $x,y\in D$, there is a piecewise lightlike geodesic curve $\gamma$ that is contained in the $(r+1)$-neighborhood of $[x,y]$ and whose length is $\leq \delta_D(x,y)+1$.
-By choosing the segment $[x,y]$ sufficiently close to the boundary, we obtain a contradiction, see Figure~\ref{figure_mark_dist_ball}. \end{ex}
+Choosing the segment $[x,y]$ sufficiently close to the boundary yields a contradiction, see Figure~\ref{figure_mark_dist_ball}.
+See also \cite{article_hyp_de_Gromov}. \end{ex}